In This Article

 Read our comparison review of Noom vs. Weight Watchers here.

 Noom is a psychology-based approach to weight loss.
 It doesn’t just tell you which foods to eat.
-It teaches you why you should eat more of certain foods.
+It teaches you why you should eat more of certain foods and create a healthy relationship with food.

 The app provides weight loss tips and access to certified health coaches.
 These include a goal specialist and a Noom coach who will ensure you’re on track.